UdaraEkanayake/DIP-Final_Project/README.md

 To set up and use the project, follow these steps:

-1. Clone the repository from GitHub: [repository URL]
+1. Clone the repository from GitHub: https://github.com/udaraekanayake96/DIP-Final_Project.git

 2. Install the required dependencies by running pip install -r requirements.txt.